lutsen/NiftyFolder/README.md

 2. Select the Google Drive API for your project.
 4. Choose to create a webapp.
 4. In the Credentials tab, select the New credentials drop-down list, and choose OAuth client ID.
-5. In the Authorized Redirect URIs field, enter this URL: [your app url]/admin/oauth2callback
+5. In the Authorized Redirect URIs field, enter this URL: `[your app url]/admin/oauth2callback*`
 6. Press the Create button.
-7. Download the client_secret json file (the download button is on the right).
+7. Download the client_id json file (the download button is on the right).
-8. Rename this file to *client_secret.json* and add it to the NiftyFolder root directory.
+8. Make sure the file is named *client_id.json* and add it to the NiftyFolder root directory.

 Using NiftyFolder